andrewbierer/SoilWaterRetentionCurveEstimateFunction/README.md

      "Estimated Irrigation Depth for Refill of Managed Profile Volume":

- 5) A printed tibble with Rosetta 3 and Ratliff estimates for:
+ 3) A printed tibble with Rosetta 3 estimates and Ratliff estimated mean and +- 1 standard deviation for the texture class (where applicable) for:

      A) USDA Soil Texture Class